-- BCcampus

-- Boards of colleges, institutes and universities

-- British Columbia Council on Admissions and Transfer

-- Degree Quality Assessment Board
+- BCcampus - Boards of colleges, institutes and universities - British Columbia Council on Admissions and Transfer - Degree Quality Assessment Board

-- Multicultural Advisory Council

-- Premier's Technology Council

 B.C.'s world class post-secondary education system - with its combination of institutions: large and small, urban and rural, public and private, Aboriginal and theological - delivers educational services to students, families and communities across the province.
 Ensuring that students attending these institutions receive a high quality post-secondary education is of foremost importance.
 To accomplish this goal, the ministry provides leadership to achieve a shared vision across the system, which recognizes regional needs.
-This involves developing and implementing initiatives, such as the Quality Assurance Framework, which will use internationally recognized standards and practices to strengthen safeguards for post-secondary education.
+This involves initiatives, such as the Quality Assurance Framework, which will use internationally recognized standards and practices to strengthen safeguards for post-secondary education.
 Through an internationalized system, we will not only attract international students from abroad, but also prepare B.C. students for success in a more globalized world.
 By working together on key initiatives, ministry and system partners can build on the current strengths of our system to help ensure B.C. maintains a global competitive advantage.

-B.C.'s post-secondary system is focused on ensuring students are supported to achieve their education, training and employment goals.
+B.C. is focused on ensuring a seamless transition for students from high-school through to the labour market to support them to achieve their education, training and employment goals.
 The ministry plays a key role in delivering on government's Skills and Training Plan to ensure British Columbia has the skilled workers, including trades and technical workers, needed to capitalize on the province's economic and labour market needs.
 We lead a number of strategies in the plan and are targeting investments to align training programs with regional and industry needs.
 The ministry has also developed an education strategy for improving post-secondary outcomes for Aboriginal learners.
 In addition, we must adapt to diverse and changing educational and labour market needs.
-We are exploring flexible learning opportunities that incorporate open educational resources and textbooks.
+We are exploring flexible learning opportunities that incorporate open education resources, such as open textbooks.
 The ministry also administers student financial assistance programs, which help eligible students with the costs of their education through loans, grants, bursaries, scholarships and special programs.
 Additional funding is in place to assist under-represented groups in the student population.
 The ministry's focus on being responsive to student and industry needs helps ensure B.C. is well positioned for the future.

 A diverse labour force in a global economy is a competitive advantage enabling increased productivity and greater success in recruiting and retaining top talent.
-B.C. will need to further embrace a global, multicultural perspective - where communities actively support and participate in the integration of newcomers and challenge barriers to inclusivity for all residents.
-Through EmbraceBC, the ministry promotes multiculturalism and engages in initiatives to eliminate racism.
+B.C. will need to further embrace a global perspective and encourage a culture of inclusivity.
 Today, one quarter of B.C.'s population identifies as visible minorities, making B.C. the most ethnically diverse province in Canada.
 This diversity enriches our post-secondary experiences, communities and industries.